Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 > **Results:** You used a Log Analytics workspace to configure data sources and query logs.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

- - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Review

+In this lab, you have:

+- Deployed an Azure virtual machine.
+- Created a Log Analytics workspace.
+- Enabled the Log Analytics virtual machine extension.
+- Collected virtual machine event and performance data.
+- Viewed and query collected data.

-**You have successfully completed the lab**
+## You have successfully completed the lab